TLC Professional Learning - IU13

 Explore the fundamentals of computational thinking in this engaging and self-paced asynchronous workshop.
 Designed for educators across all content areas, this workshop unpacks the importance of computational thinking as a critical 21st-century skill and provides practical strategies for beginning to integrate it into your teaching practice.
 Participants will: * Reflect...

 Explore the fundamentals of computational thinking in this engaging and self-paced asynchronous workshop.
 Designed for educators across all content areas, this workshop unpacks the importance of computational thinking as a critical 21st-century skill and provides practical strategies for beginning to integrate it into your teaching practice.
 Participants will: * Reflect on assumptions about computational thinking and its relevance. * Discover the core components of computational thinking * Understand why computational thinking is essential for students' success in both academic and real-world contexts * Learn how to intentionally incorporate computational thinking into their specific content area to develop computational thinkers in all classrooms.
-Time Commitment: Approximately 6 hours, self-paced Start Date: June 8, 2026 End Date: June 30, 2026 Cost: Fully funded by the STEM SSOS.
+Time Commitment: Approximately 6 hours, self-paced Note: This 6-hour, self-paced course will be delivered via Schoology.
+Access links will be emailed on July 6, 2026.
+The course will remain open through August 3, 2026.
+Start Date: July 6, 2026 End Date: August 3, 2026 Cost: Fully funded by the STEM SSOS.

 Read More